Awards

 Teachers, students, and community members take considerable pride in the success of our students, through their achievements, individually or as part of a team.
 We seek out opportunities to recognize students who have done well in one or more of the following areas: academics, athletics, citizenship, leadership, and the arts.
 We invite students and parents to assist us in creating an environment where all students are recognized for their accomplishments.

-Students can apply for various awards by completing the online applications below.
-These awards will be presented at the annual Awards Night on June 8, 2023 at 7:00 pm in the Theatre.
+These awards will be presented at the annual Awards Night on June 6, 2024 at 7:00 pm in the Theatre.

 Note: Returning Grade 12 students will not be eligible for any awards.